idugalic/micro-company/README.md

 ##### Eclipse
 You can use Eclipse 'Boot Dashboard'.

-Please run 'configserver' first, followd by 'registry' and other services.
+Please run 'configserver' first, followed by 'registry' and other services.

 ### Issuing Commands & Queries with CURL
 My current docker host IP is 127.0.0.1